 - breech birth, which occurs when your baby’s buttock or feet come out first

 There are different types of CP that affect various parts of the brain.
 Each type causes specific movement disorders.
 The types of CP are:

 Spastic Cerebral Palsy

 Cerebral palsy is classified according to the Gross Motor Function Classification System (GMFCS).
-The GMFCS was developed by the World Health Organization (WHO) and the Surveillance of Cerebral Palsy in Europe (SCPE) as a universal standard for the determining the physical capabilities of a patient with cerebral palsy.
-GMFCS focuses on what the child is able to do rather than what his or her limitations are.
-GMFCS has five levels and is age specific.
-Emphasis is on the following capabilities:
+The World Health Organization and the Surveillance of Cerebral Palsy in Europe developed the GMFCS as a universal standard for determining the physical capabilities of people with CP.
+The system focuses on:

 - the ability to sit